-4. FMLA and Childrearing Leave:
+5. FMLA Concurrent with Childrearing Leave:

 FMLA runs concurrently with Childrearing leave provided the employee is eligible for FMLA.
+FMLA leave for this reason will be used for the first twelve (12) weeks of his/her childrearing leave (or until they exhaust their FMLA entitlement for the rolling calendar year).
 FMLA leave for this reason must be used within the first twelve (12) months following the birth or adoption of the child.
 Employees are not required to use their vacation leave first when used concurrent with Childrearing leave.
 They may elect to use FMLA paid vacation leave or opt to use only unpaid FMLA leave.

-- Management and Local 30 Supervisory employees: A reduced work schedule will only be approved based on the Childrearing Leave policy and the Commission's ability to maintain efficient operations.
-Please refer to Commission Policy Letter No. 2.08 (Childrearing Leave Without Pay) for further information. - Union employees: If the employee has not exhausted his/her twelve (12) weeks of FMLA leave, the employee may request a set part-time schedule using the remainder of his/her FMLA entitlement.
+Management and Local 30 Supervisory employees: A reduced work schedule will only be approved based on the Childrearing Leave policy and the Commission's ability to maintain efficient operations.
+Please refer to Commission Policy Letter No. 2.08 (Childrearing Leave Without Pay) for further information.
+Union employees: If the employee has not exhausted his/her twelve (12) weeks of FMLA leave, the employee may request a set part-time schedule using the remainder of his/her FMLA entitlement.
 A reduced work schedule will only be approved based on the Commission's ability to continue to maintain efficient operations.
-Please refer to Article 15 Leaves of Absence in the collective bargaining agreement for further information.
+Please refer to Article 15 - Leaves of Absence in the collective bargaining agreement for further information.